ivanpierre/lt-theme-kilroysoft/README.md

 Warning ! if you change the name of the file, you should change the names of the classes in the CSS, else LightTable will not recognize them...

+## Integrated as plugin

+Now plugin manager can be used to directly load the theme from the Light Table repository.

+You can find it under : LightTable kilroySoft's theme.

 ## Changes version 0.0.2

 Adapted to the new plugin model